amylmiller7/XML/README_XML.md

 2. Click any project.

-3. Click the xml file in that project.
+3. Click the XML file in that project.

-4. Copy URL for the xml file.
+4. Copy the URL for the XML file.

 5. Go to http://rawgit.com/.

-6. Paste URL for the xml file.
+6. Copy the URL that RawGit generates under **Use this URL in production** into your browser.

 7. Copy URL that RawGit generates under *Use this URL in production* into your browser.